junxit/us-congress-bills-110/bill.md

 # H.R.
 802

-> To amend the Act to Prevent Pollution from ships to implement MARPOL Annex VI.
+> To amend the Act to Prevent Pollution from Ships to implement MARPOL Annex VI.

 ## § 1.
 Short title